📖 The weekly intergenerational Bible study meets via Zoom on Thursdays at 7:30 p.m.

 We would love to welcome more prayer warriors to this important ministry, which meets on the third Friday of each month at 10:30 AM at the church.

-Next meeting on February 20th.
+Next meeting on March 20th.

 If you need more information please contact Jean Morton